kjhealy/kieranhealy.hugo/content/blog/subway-snow/index.markdown

 categories: [visualization,R]
 mathjax: false
 image: rhythms_2025_weather.png
+imagecap: "Bad weather suppresses Subway ridership.
+But not always."
 ---

 {{% figure src="snow-in-nyc.png" alt="Two figures walking in the snow; trees in the distance." caption="Snow in Inwood, New York.
 Photograph by the author." class="full-width" %}}